official-stockfish/Stockfish/Readme.md

 ### Generating Validation Data
 The process is the same as the generation of training data, except for the fact that you need to set loop to 1 million, because you don't need a lot of validation data.
 The depth should be the same as before or slightly higher than the depth of the training data.
 After generation rename the validation data file to val.bin and drop it in a folder named "validationdata" in the same directory to make it easier.
 ### Training a Completely New Network
-Use the "avx2.halfkp_256x2-32-32.nnue-learn.2020-07-11" binary.
+Use the "learn" binary.
 Create an empty folder named "evalsave" in the same directory as the binaries.
 ```
 uci
 setoption name SkipLoadingEval value true
+setoption name Use NNUE value true
 setoption name Threads value x
 isready
 learn targetdir trainingdata loop 100 batchsize 1000000 use_draw_in_training 1 use_draw_in_validation 1 eta 1 lambda 1 eval_limit 32000 nn_batch_size 1000 newbob_decay 0.5 eval_save_interval 250000000 loss_output_interval 1000000 mirror_percentage 50 validation_set_file_name validationdata\val.bin